How to Create a Business Name

 I know that I would always live in the southeastern region of the United States but I can't guarantee I'll always live in the city or even the state I currently reside.
 So I'll add the words South, Southern, and Southeastern to my list.

-Now that you have a long list of keywords, see if you can combine any words or if any suggest common sayings or clichés.
+Now that you have a long list of keywords, see if you can combine any words or if any suggest common sayings or catchphrases, or plays on clichés.
 Can you create any alliteration, which is a combination of words beginning with the same letter or sound?
 Also, if any words on your list have a homonym (other words that sound the same but spelled differently) then add it to your list.
 Try pairing keywords which rhyme or even contradict each other.
-Keep in mind that your business name must not be misleading or in any way imply something that the business is not.

 After playing around with my list, I find a few possibilities that I like.
 Magnolia Moms, Due South, Southern Expectations and Precious Trends all have potential.